 Plan is the culmination of extensive outreach, engagement, and data collection and analysis that envisions a Palm Desert where all students and their families have access to safe, convenient, and healthy modes of transportation to and from school.
-The SRTS Plan is a component of the City of Palm Desert's larger Vision Zero Strategy.
+The SRTS Plan is a component of the City of Palm Desert's larger Vision Zero Strategy and includes the adopted Vision Zero Resolution in which the City of Palm Desert leadership has committed to eliminating all roadway fatalities and serious injuries by 2050 (Appendix J).

-With funding from the United States Department of Transportation (USDOT) Safe Streets and Roads for All (SS4A) Grant Program, the City of Palm Desert (City) and the SRTS Plan Project Team (Project Team) developed this SRTS Plan through a comprehensive review of walking and biking conditions around eight public elementary, middle, and high schools in the Desert Sands Unified School District (DSUSD).
+With funding from the United States Department of Transportation (USDOT) Safe Streets and Roads for All (SS4A) Grant Program, the City of Palm Desert (City) and the SRTS Plan Project Team (Project Team) developed this SRTS Plan through a comprehensive review of walking and biking conditions around eight public elementary, middle, and high schools in the Desert Sands

+Unified School District (DSUSD).
 The City and the Project Team also engaged with school staff, parents and caregivers, residents, and students to understand mobility challenges around each school.